four babies with child care worker at daycare

 By Jackie Semmens

-When I first dropped my three month old son off for his first day at daycare, my coworkers gave me lots of sympathetic glances.
-“Are you doing okay?
-He will be fine!” they said reassuringly.
+When I dropped my three-month-old son off for his first day at daycare, my coworkers gave me sympathetic glances.
+"Are you doing okay?
+He'll be fine!" they said reassuringly.

-Being a first time mom can be pretty overwhelming.
-And if you are working outside of the home, you might not have time to build yourself a village of mom friends who dole out helpful advice.
-But I had daycare, and that was close enough.
+Being a first-time mom can feel overwhelming.
+If you're working outside the home, you might not have time to build a village of mom friends who share helpful wisdom.
+But daycare providers?
+They become that village.

 Being a stay at home mom is the best thing ever.
 It is always 100% perfect at all times and I love every minute of it.
 My kids are without a doubt the two best things to have ever come out of my vagina.
 Okay?